freeDSP/PiDSP/B2/README.md

 # Version B2

 This version is functional with some minor modification.
-This is not the final version.
+This is beta release, not a final version.
 Developement is underway to fix the bugs.
 Due to BOM generation, schematics contains some parts that are not present on the pcb.
 Schematics and PCB are not synchronized.
 PCB is as it was at time of gerber generation.

 "Bugs highlight":